SK-EID/smart-id-java-client/README.md

 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED, QUALIFIED or QSCD.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is RAW_DIGEST_SIGNATURE.
-* `rawDigestSignatureProtocolParameters`: Required for RAW_DIGEST_SIGNATURE.
-Parameters for the signature protocol.
+* `signatureProtocolParameters`: Required.
+Parameters for the RAW_DIGEST_SIGNATURE signature protocol.
     * `digest`: Required.
 Base64 encoded digest to be signed.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
 * `allowedInteractionsOrder`: Required.
 An array of interaction objects defining the allowed interactions in order of preference.